Chart Color Schemes

 AreaSearch assessment of residential development activity positions Irymple among the top 25% of areas assessed nationwide

-Irymple has experienced around 64 dwelling approvals per year over the past five financial years, totalling 324 homes.
-In FY26 so far, 17 approvals have been recorded.
-Over these five years, an average of two new residents arrived per new home.
-However, this rate decreased to 1.4 people per dwelling over the past two years.
-The average construction value for development projects was $504,000.
+Irymple has received approximately 64 dwelling approvals per year over the past five financial years, totalling 324 homes.
+In FY-26 so far, 26 approvals have been recorded.
+On average, 2 new residents arrived annually for each new home between FY-21 and FY-25, indicating balanced supply and demand conditions.
+However, this ratio has decreased to 1.4 people per dwelling over the past two financial years.
+The average construction value of development projects is $504,000.

 Frequently Asked Questions - Development